sas-fossdev/saspes/README.md

 ## License

-Copyright &copy; 2018 Gary Kim (gary@ydgkim.com) All Rights Reserved
+Copyright &copy; 2018-2019 Gary Kim (gary@ydgkim.com)

-Various open-source licenses are under consideration.
+Source code licensed under GPL-3.0.

+The logo and name are not licensed for use, modification, or distribution.